Is car loan interest tax deductible?

 When you can deduct car loan interest from your taxes

-Only those who are self-employed or own their own business and use a vehicle for business purposes may claim a tax deduction for car loan interest.
-If you are an employee of someone else’s business, you are not eligible to claim this deduction.
-In addition, interest paid on a loan that’s used to purchase a car solely for personal use is not deductible.
+Only those who are self-employed or own a business and use a vehicle for business purposes may claim a tax deduction for car loan interest.
+If you are an employee of someone else’s business, you cannot claim this deduction.
+In addition, interest paid on a loan used to purchase a car solely for personal use is not deductible.

 If the vehicle in question is used for both business and personal needs, claiming this tax deduction is slightly more complicated.
 You must determine the percentage of time the vehicle is driven for business needs versus personal needs and apply that calculation to the loan interest deduction being claimed on your tax returns.

 For instance, if you use the vehicle 50 percent of the time for business reasons, you can only deduct 50 percent of the loan interest on your tax returns.
-This means that if you pay $1,000 in interest on your car loan annually, you can only claim a $500 deduction.
+If you pay $1,000 in interest on your car loan annually, you can only claim a $500 deduction.

 If, on the other hand, the car is used entirely for business purposes, then the full amount of interest can be written off.